Our research is editorially independent but we may earn a commission for purchases made through our links.

 Denver could be considered the Colorado hub, central to all the cool things to explore in both nature and city.
-This could be your home base for other things, but keep in mind winter roads can get dicey in this area.
-You can call the Department of Transportation ahead of time to see which roads are open.
-But you don’t have to leave Denver to experience its top attractions, including museums, art, historic sites and gourmet restaurants.
+This could be your home base for other things and places, but keep in mind winter roads can get dicey.
+Luckily, the city offers a plow-tracking service, allowing residents and visitors to keep track of which roads have been plowed.
+But you don’t have to leave Denver to experience its top attractions, including museums, art, historic sites, and gourmet restaurants.

 Durango has an enriching southwestern influence that is reflected in both its landscape, which has been featured in many films, and within its flavorful foods.
 Get out and really soak in the native wildlife and nature preserves.
-Relax in a designated hot spring that beats any spa experience and learn about the influence the railroad industry has had here.
+Relax in a designated hot spring, sure to beat any spa experience, and learn about the influence the railroad industry has had here.

-We’re talking about a little place called “asssspen”.
-Have you heard of it?
-Just kidding.
-Aspen is a high-end ski town that will definitely require some splurging to experience.
+Aspen is a high-end ski town that definitely requires some splurging to experience.
 But you only live once right?
-Aspen Mountain, Snowmass Mountain, Aspen Highlands Mountain, and Buttermilk Mountain offer both straightforward and complex runs, while apres and luxe lodging await at the end of the day.
+Aspen Mountain, Snowmass Mountain, Aspen Highlands Mountain, and Buttermilk Mountain offer both straightforward and complex runs, while après and luxe lodging await at the end of a long day.
 But alas there are places to eat and stay on a budget.
-The Aspen Public House has hearty eats for budget-friendly prices, and the St. Moritz Lodge, while a hostel, offers cozy rooms for an affordable rate.
+The Aspen Public House has hearty eats for reasonably-friendly prices, and St. Moritz Lodge, while a hostel, offers cozy rooms for an affordable rate.